How to scrape Google Search with Python (Step-by-step guide)

 Google Search results offer a treasure trove of data on global and regional trends, customer behavior, and societal interests.

-• Providing data about your competitors’ rankings
+• Analyzing your competitors’ rankings and performance.

-• Tracking your ranking progress
+• Tracking your ranking progress.

 Extracting data from Google snippets